tmaurice54/tns_embedded_training/Exercises/4_Exercise_LinkerScript/ReadME.md

 ## Question 1 : Find the signature [Renode and Real board]

 First of all you can build the exercise as usual.
-But the executable .elf that you will create contain a new section.
+However, the executable .elf that you will create contain a new section.
-Using the debugger and the informations given above try to find this new section in the memory and find the signature I wrote.
+Using the debugger and the informations given above try to find this new section in the memory at the address : 0x0801E900 and find the message I wrote.
+You can also create a programm that will read at this address and print it in a serial terminal.

 ## Question 2 : Change the signature 1 [Renode and Real board]